 In this film, Rosa Genoni, According to Me, the students reflect on the story of pioneering fashion designer and peace activist, Rosa Genoni, and what her story means to them.

-In this film, called Liberty, you can hear more about the students’ ideas about concepts of peace and freedom:
+In this film, called Peace and Freedom, you can hear the students’ ideas about these concepts:

 Find out more about the students’ work during this project, both offline and online: